athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 🌱 I invest at **pre-seed and seed stage**.
 I may follow on *pro rata* in Series A or B rounds, but I rarely write first cheques at those stages.

-📡 I like **B2B companies**, including vertical and horizontal SaaS, B2B marketplaces, platforms, data and API businesses, platforms & infrastructure, systems of record, unglamorous plumbing, AI/ML tools, and anything involving network effects.
+📡 I like **B2B companies**, including vertical and horizontal SaaS, B2B marketplaces, data and API businesses, platforms & infrastructure, systems of record, unglamorous plumbing, AI/ML tools, and anything involving network effects.

 🛍 I generally **steer clear of consumer businesses**, d2c ecommerce, edtech, healthcare, productivity, gaming, RE and crypto.
 You're welcome to pitch me if your startup falls in those categories, but I'm unlikely to invest.